TirzahWood/large-data-website/ia/card-sort-report.md

 ![Card sort 2 results](card-sort-2.jpg)

-*Card sort 2 by Kathryn Hallet*
+*Card sort 2 by Kathryn Hallett*

 ## Observations

-- Comments that were made by particapents were all asking what some of things were that were written on the cards
+- Comments that were made by participants were all asking what some of things were that were written on the cards

 - There were no questions that stood out.

-- Kathryn had some issue with sorting the name of the creature she wondered if she should the creatures under catagories or just put them all under the same catagory.
+- Kathryn had some issue with sorting the name of the creature she wondered if she should the creatures under categories or just put them all under the same category.

 - The grouping from both participant was almost the same.

-- I was not exspecting the cards Angels, Demons, and were wols to be put under what are supernatural beings.
+- I was not expecting the cards Angels, Demons, and were wolfs to be put under what are supernatural beings.

-- The results were similar to my exspectations.
+- The results were similar to my expectations.

 - While watching the card sort I felt interested as to what the results would be.